-Note that in deriving Eqn.~\ref{emevol}, the term $\propto (U_{i,j} - U_{j,i})$ is anti-symmetric in $(i,j)$ and hence does not contribute to the magnetic energy.
+Note that in deriving equation~(\ref{emevol}), the term $\propto (U_{i,j} - U_{j,i})$ is anti-symmetric in $(i,j)$ and hence does not contribute to the magnetic energy.

-The first term on the r.h.s of Eqn.~\ref{emevol} represents the stretching and compression of the magnetic field lines by the turbulent flow which may increase or decrease the magnetic energy.
+The first term on the right-hand side of equation~(\ref{emevol}) represents the stretching and compression of the magnetic field lines by the turbulent flow which may increase or decrease the magnetic energy.
 The second term reflects the effects of advection of the field lines by the turbulent flow.
 The third term representing the effects of compression can also reduce the magnetic energy depending on the divergence of the velocity field and is generally important in transonic and supersonic flows.
 The last term is dissipative in nature which acts to reduce the magnetic energy.
-The effects of local stretching, advection, compression and dissipation on the magnetic energy growth (or decay) can then be analysed from the PDFs of each of the terms on the r.h.s of Equation~\ref{emevol}.
+The effects of local stretching, advection, compression, and dissipation on the magnetic energy growth (or decay) can then be analysed from the PDFs of each of the terms on the right-hand side of equation~(\ref{emevol}).

 Before proceeding further, we wish to elucidate a subtle point.
-We note that the advection term in Eqn.~\ref{emevol} can be further simplified to $[\nabla\cdot(\UU|\BB^{2}|) -|\BB^{2}|(\nabla\cdot\UU)]/2$ which together with the compression term leads to a term $\propto (\nabla\cdot\UU)$ and a surface term $\propto (\UU|\BB^{2}|)$.
+We note that the advection term in equation~(\ref{emevol}) can be further simplified to $[\nabla\cdot(\UU|\BB^{2}|) -|\BB^{2}|(\nabla\cdot\UU)]/2$ which together with the compression term leads to a term $\propto (\nabla\cdot\UU)$ and a surface term $\propto (\UU|\BB^{2}|)$.
 While for periodic boundary conditions, the latter term vanishes, it will still contribute when computing the PDFs at each mesh point.
-Similar reasoning is applicable to the dissipation term in Eqn~\ref{emevol} which can be expressed as a combination of a divergence term $\propto \nabla\cdot(\JJ\times\BB)$ and a term $\propto |\JJ|^{2}$.
+Similar reasoning is applicable to the dissipation term in equation~(\ref{emevol}) which can be expressed as a combination of a divergence term $\propto \nabla\cdot(\JJ\times\BB)$ and a term $\propto |\JJ|^{2}$.
 Again, the divergence term vanishes for periodic boundaries but will contribute to the PDFs at each mesh point.
-Therefore, while computing the PDFs it is essential to retain the contribution from the advection and dissipation terms in the form given in Eqn.~\ref{emevol}.
-This is in contrast to \cite{SF21b} where the aforesaid surface terms were neglected.
+Therefore, while computing the PDFs it is essential to retain the contribution from the advection and dissipation terms in the form given in equation~(\ref{emevol}).
+This is in contrast to \cite{SF21b}, where the aforesaid surface terms were neglected.